manifest

 The verb 'manifest' has an etymology that can be traced back to Latin.
 It is derived from the Latin word 'manifestare,' which combines 'manifestus,' meaning 'evident' or 'clear,' and the suffix '-are,' indicating an action.
 In Latin, 'manifestare' meant to make something evident, visible, or clear.
 'Manifest' entered the English language in the late Middle Ages and is used to describe the act of making something evident, visible, or apparent, often in a tangible or observable form.
 Its etymology underscores the idea of revealing or making something clear and evident, as implied by its Latin origins in 'manifestare' and 'manifestus,' highlighting the process of bringing something into the realm of perception and understanding.

-Find the meaning of manifest
+Find the correct meaning of the verb manifest:

 Try Again!